 Before you can register: As per New York State Public Health Law, proof of immunization to measles, mumps, and rubella (MMR) is required for all students born on or after January 1, 1957 taking six or more credits.
-The Immunization Certification form must be submitted prior to registering for classes.
+The Immunization Record form must be submitted prior to registering for classes.
 The Meningitis section must be completed by all students.

 CSI Health Center – 1C-112

 Your immunization records may be obtained from the following sources:

 - An official childhood baby book immunization record.